madbirdesign/impress-plugin/README.md

 # impress-plugin

-I am looking for PHP expertise to customize a php page.
+I am looking for PHP expertise to customize a property listing template file.

 I am using the IMPress listings plugin (formerly WP Listings) to display real estate listings, but can't get the listing pages to display a sidebar.
 (The sidebar is selected in Avada page options.)